Gypsy Rose Blanchard says she 'felt like a prisoner' before mother's fatal stabbing

 CALIFORNIA FAMILY DEAD IN APPARENT MURDER-SUICIDE

-Godejohn went to Dee Dee’s home where Gypsy gave him the materials needed to stabbed her mother.
-After the attack, the couple fled and were spotted at a Walmart’s surveillance video camera in Springfield, Mo.
+Godejohn went to Dee Dee’s home where Gypsy gave him the materials needed to stab her mother.
+After the attack, the couple fled and were spotted in a surveillance video camera at a Walmart in Springfield, Mo.

 Authorities caught Gypsy after they traced a cryptic Facebook post she had written about her mother to Godejohn’s home in Wisconsin.